dougc333/testLIB/README.md

 #TestLib

-testing npm library framework js
+testing npm library framework js.

 Some clarity on CJS and ESM.
 The website searches and YT content is outdated and most of it is non functional.